ClementNerma/Rave/docs/books/hybrid.md

 ## Introduction

 Welcome to _"The Hybrid Book"_, a feature-exhaustive tutorial to learn SilverNight.
-SilverNight is borned from the wish to have a language almost as simple as JavaScript or Python but as powerful, safe and fast as Rust to cover most of developpers' need.
+SilverNight is borned from the wish to have a language almost as simple as JavaScript or Python but as powerful, safe and fast as Rust to cover most of developers' needs.
 It is a statically-typed, functional programming language.
 Intended for multi-platform development, it comes with great flexibility and a large native library.

-**This book is still a draft, some features could be added, changed or removed completely in the final version of the language.
+**WARNING: This book is still a draft, some features could be added, changed or removed completely AT ANY MOMENT until the final version of the language.
 Please be careful about this.**

 ### Why is it an hybrid book?